bluesmoon/node-faststats/README.md

     This option is required if you need to use the `distribution()` method.

+ *  `buckets`: *[array of numbers]* Tells `fast-stats` to maintain a histogram of your dataset using these custom buckets.

+    Each number in the array is the upper limit of a bucket.
+The lower limit of the first bucket is 0, the lower limit for all other buckets is the upper limit of the previous bucket.

+    If you use both `bucket_precision` and `buckets`, `buckets` takes precedence.

  *  `store_data`: *[boolean]* Tells `fast-stats` not to store actual data values.
 This is useful to reduce memory utilisation for large datasets, however it comes with a few caveats.